mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 acceptable "if the ADC is not used or ADC performance is not critical", but it's conspicuously silent on what you should do instead if the ADC *is* used and you *do* care about its performance.
-The authors probably felt that the subject is too complex to boil down to a one-size-fits-all wiring diagram, so they left it as an exercise.
-But I'm not an analog engineer, so in the absence of any such guidelines, I just went with the naive approach of connecting the AGND pin straight through to the main ground plane.
+The authors probably felt that it's too large a subject to address adequately within the confines of the data sheet, and left it to the reader to do their own research as needed.
+I haven't done that research myself, so I just went with the naive approach of connecting the AGND pin straight through to the main ground plane.

 Which I think will be fine for our purposes.
 Pinscape does use the ADC - for plunger input, if the plunger sensor is one of the types